4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 The Enterable attribute indicates whether users can enter values into the object.

-Objects are enterable by default.
+Los objetos son editables por defecto.
 If you want to make a field or an object non-enterable for that form, you can disable the Enterable property for the object.
 Un objeto no editable sólo muestra datos.
 You control the data by methods that use the field or variable name.
 You can still use the `On Clicked`, `On Double Clicked`, `On Drag Over`, `On Drop`, `On Getting Focus` and `On Losing Focus` form events with non-enterable objects.
 This makes it easier to manage custom context menus and lets you design interfaces where you can drag-and-drop and select non-enterable variables.

 When this property is disabled, any pop-up menus associated with a list box column via a list are disabled.